leonhanukaev/Python-project/README.md

-# Python-project
-a python script for saving tab contents, config and ssfn* files to your email from steam
+python script for saving tab contents, config and ssfn* files to your email from steam